deepjs/deep-views/README.md

 Directives could be used with views html output.
-Docs on directives coming soon.
+Docs on directives and dom-sheets coming soon.

 ## Licence